MenkeTechnologies/zpwr/DESCRIPTION.md

 At the foundation lies the **environment system**, a network of over 175 environment variables that act as dials and switches governing every subsystem.
 These variables — stored in `.zpwr_env.sh` and overridable through a git-ignored `.tokens.sh` file — control everything from colorization to auto-listing behavior to banner display.
 This parametric architecture means ZPWR can be tuned without modifying source code, and personal customizations survive updates cleanly.

 Above this foundation sits the **verb system**, the primary interface through which users interact with ZPWR's capabilities.
-Over 506 subcommands are registered in a central associative array (`ZPWR_VERBS`), each mapping a verb name to a function and a description.
+461 subcommands are registered in a central associative array (`ZPWR_VERBS`), each mapping a verb name to a function and a description.
 Typing `zpwr` followed by a tab presents a colorized menu of every available command, complete with grouped descriptions and neon-styled separators.
 This design prioritizes discoverability — a user need not memorize commands but can browse and search them interactively, aided by fzf-powered fuzzy finding via `zpwr verbs`.

-The **autoload system** organizes 510 zsh functions across 14 subdirectories, separated by concern: common utilities, fzf integrations, completion functions, platform-specific logic for Darwin and Linux, and systemd management.
+The **autoload system** organizes 533 zsh functions across 7 subdirectories, separated by concern: common utilities, fzf integrations, completion functions, platform-specific logic for Darwin and Linux, and systemd management.
 These functions are lazily loaded, compiled to `.zwc` bytecode for performance, and automatically available when invoked.
 This approach mirrors the philosophy of modern plugin architectures while remaining rooted in zsh's native autoload mechanism.

 ## The Plugin Ecosystem